cosmix/linear-mcp/README.md

 * Delete issue with validation
 * Self-assign issues using 'me' keyword
 * Advanced search with Linear's powerful filtering capabilities
+* Filter issues by cycle (current, next, previous, or specific cycle by UUID or number)
 * Add comments to issues with markdown support
 * Query Linear issues by ID or key with optional relationships
 * Search issues using custom queries with enhanced metadata